turingschool/career-development-curriculum/module_three/job_search_strategies.md

 **Slide #6:**

 #### Group Discussion
-Form groups of 3-4 people, decide on a notetaker, and in your journal, create a list to answer this question:
+Form groups of 3-4 people, decide on a notetaker, and in your journal, create a list to answer these questions:

-* What are the steps you should take for a successful job search as a junior developer?
+* Beyond looking at job postings, what are the steps you should take for a successful job search as a junior developer?
-* what resources should you use along the way?
+* What resources should you use along the way?

 After 5 minutes of brainstorming, each group should pair up with another and share your lists with each other.
 Then 2-3 students share out:
 * What trends do you see?